BIGJRA/BIGJRA.github.io/reborn.md

     - Tackle
     - Leer

 Use your starter's stat lowering move once if you'd like then spam your attacking move and hopefully you can win.
-Note that winning this one is not required, but if you win, you'll get Relationship Points (+1 Cain).
+Note that winning this one is not required.

+Relationship Point Choices:
+- Defeat Cain in battle (+1 Cain)
+- Lose to Cain in battle (Neutral)

 Once you are done with that battle, you'll be healed, then thrust into another without changing things up.
 While this isn't too bad right now, this will happen more in this game.
 One thing I should note is that if you spam the quicksave key specifically while a character is moving, you can save between battles.